thesun7385/Campground-YelpCamp/README.md

 Yelp Camp Project - Part of Colt Steele's Tutorial
 (c) [2024] Supachai Ruknuy

 This project is a part of the "Web Developer Bootcamp" tutorial by Colt Steele.
 The original tutorial content and guidelines are the intellectual property of Colt Steele.

-As a learner and contributor to the Yelp Camp project within the context of Colt Steele's tutorial, you are granted the following rights:

 You are free to use, modify, and distribute the codebase for educational purposes.
 Attribution to Colt Steele and the tutorial is required in any derivative work or distribution.